zoltraks/node-book-api/README.md

 ## Credits

-This project was created by Filip Golewski with Kilo Code assistance.
+This project was created by Filip Golewski with Gemini CLI and Kilo Code assistance.